a laughing, loving, full-on learning universe.

 Before the certification was complete in 1995, I was teaching full time at numerous studios in and around Calgary and was introduced to many fine teachers.
 My strongest influences are Donna Farhi and Richard Miller.
 I completed 3 Teacher Training intensives with Donna, assisting her in two of them, and co-teaching a fourth with her, her last in Canada.
 I am one of only two Canadian Senior Associates of this remarkable teacher.

 I also attended many intensives with Richard Miller, completing a two year Teacher Certification in Yoga Nidra.
 In addition, I am an E-RYT (500) registered with the Yoga Alliance.
 I am fully insured and have maintained this status since 2000.

-I ran my own studio for 5 years prior to moving to the Comox Valley to operate Shanti House Retreat on Denman Island.
-I now live in Courtenay and work with Island Health as a Mental Health Worker, having completed a Graduate Diploma in Mental Health and Addictions.
+In 2008 I moved to the West Coast to operate Shanti House Retreat on Denman Island.
+While there I completed a Graduate Diploma in Mental Health and Addictions.
 My ever-evolving approach to Yoga is informed by studies in Developmental Movement, Trauma Informed Practice, Somatic approaches to Mental Health and Addiction Counselling and a lifetime of breathing in, and out, on an almost daily basis.

 My classes are light-hearted but poignant articulations of the Yoga truth that we are each reflections of divine nature.
 I revel in practices that focus on our life force, in body, in breath, in emotions, in thoughts and beliefs, and the unconditioned bliss of being.